junchen-deng/bioinformatics_workshop_2023/Workshop6.md

 # Workshop 6 (15th December 2023).
-Unix & REGEX in the real world - some useful tools :)
+Biological research using Unix and REGEX - some useful tools :)

 ### 6.1.
 Last week's REGEX exercises: how did you do?
 &nbsp;